Md-Emon-Hasan/TrueWealth-AI/README.md

 * **Fast API Endpoints**: API routes are built to handle financial queries, document retrieval requests, and personalized recommendations.
 * **Asynchronous Processing**: Supports asynchronous task handling for document retrieval and large LLM query processing.
 * **Integration with LangChain and RAG Pipeline**: FastAPI integrates directly with LangChain and RAG to provide on-demand data fetching and query answering.

 ---

-## **User Interface with Streamlit**

-Streamlit is used for the front-end, where users can interact with the financial advisor chatbot in a conversational format.

-### **UI Features**:

-* **Real-Time Interaction**: The Streamlit interface allows users to input queries and receive answers instantly.
-* **Tone Personalization**: Users can choose how formal or informal they want the assistant to sound.
-* **Live Data Display**: Financial data (such as stock prices, trends, and company news) is displayed dynamically.

----